Weakly interacting oscillators on dense random graphs: Acknowledgements

 \section{Acknowledgements}

-F.C. is thankful to his supervisor Giambattista Giacomin for insightful discussions and advice.
-F.C. acknowledges the support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 665850.
-F. R. N. was partially supported by the Netherlands Organisation for Scientific Research (NWO) [Gravitation Grant number 024.002.003--NETWORKS].
+FC is thankful to his supervisor Giambattista Giacomin for insightful discussions and advice.
+FC acknowledges the support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 665850.
+FRN was partially supported by the Netherlands Organisation for Scientific Research (NWO) [Gravitation Grant number 024.002.003--NETWORKS].